Creating a New Test

 Once you have created a new test, this will bring up a new dialog box which gives you the option of naming, or labeling your Test.

-Note: It is always a good idea to save Test assembly work every ten minutes or so, to prevent losing your completed work.
+Note: It is always a good idea to save test assembly work every ten minutes or so, to prevent losing your work.

-This will take you to the empty Test you have created.
-You can now start populate the canvas area in the middle (the Test assembly) with items.
+This will take you to the empty test you have created.
+You can now start to populate the Canvas in the middle (the test assembly) with items.

-Tests can be divided into a hierarchy of two levels: Test parts, and sections.
-A Test part is the first tier division of a Test, while a section is the second tier division.
 Test divisions, however, are optional, and they are added in reverse order.
 For instance, if a test has no divisions, all items will simply be added to Part 1 Section 1.
-If only one level of division will be needed, adding sections will allow a test to be divided into two.
+If only one level of division is needed, adding sections will allow a test to be divided into two.
 If both levels are required, you need to add new test parts.
 To add new sections, click on the blue New section button below the existing sections in the test.
 To add new test parts, click on the blue New test part button below the existing test parts.

 At the start of any section, a Rubric Block, or explanatory text, can be entered prior to the insertion of items.
 To do this, click on the icon with the letter "A" on it, and then click on the blue New Rubric Block button that appears.
 Add your text in the space provided.

-Adding new Items is similar.
-In the Test Library, select the Item you wish to add, and then click on the blue button that reads Add selected item(s) here.
+From the library, select the item you wish to add, and then click on the blue button that reads Add selected item(s) here.

 See the Test Settings section for information on adjusting assessment settings such as the time/attempts to be allowed.